 The Pattern 37 (P37) webbing equipment was the primary British and Commonwealth load bearing system of WW2.
 Unlike American and other nations’ webbing systems it had larger “general purpose” pouches suitable for carrying magazines and ammunition from a variety of weapons ranging from the STEN submachine gun to the Lee-Enfield Rifle and the BREN light machine gun, as well as anything else that may fit.
 P37 webbing was made from extremely tough canvas that was extremely heavy and uncomfortable when soaked, leading to an attempt to replace it in tropical climates with the Pattern 44 webbing.
 However, the Pattern 44 webbing was almost too lightweight so production of P37 was briefly resumed in the 1950s before being replaced by the Pattern 58 webbing.
 Some P37 components were used until the 1980s.
 For further information: http://www.karkeeweb.com/1937main.html

 Pouches have no markings.
 “Suspenders” are actually 2 equipment straps (no loop holding them in “X” on back).
 This set might not even be British-made (could be Belgian).

 Sample 2: Canadian Production items

 Belt, Suspenders, Pouches:

 Canadian-produced Pattern 37 items tend to have a stamp with a “C” and a broad arrow inside.

 Likely for Browning Hi Power pistol.

-Both are 1945 dated.
 These were probably meant to carry equipment like the large pack though they will work as suspenders.
-The load bearing surface is much wider than other Pattern 37 straps for greater comfort.
+The load bearing surface is much wider than other Pattern 37 straps for better weight distribution and greater comfort.